Proper Pistol Grip Training

 I work with a lot of newer shooters, and the No. 1 gripping problem I see is:

-One time they grab the gun with their strong hand and the webbing between the thumb and trigger finger is positioned one to two inches below the tang.
+One time they grab the handgun with their strong hand and the webbing between the thumb and trigger finger is positioned one to two inches below the tang.
 They immediately have to re-position the webbing higher under the tang/beavertail before they can rack the slide and shoot.

-The next time they pick up the pistol with their support hand to seat a magazine with their strong hand, they only to have to switch the gun and grip back to the strong hand before chambering a round to shoot.
+The next time they pick up the pistol with their support hand to seat a magazine with their strong hand, they only to have to switch the firearm and grip back to the strong hand before chambering a round to shoot.
 Or they draw the gun from the holster with all four fingers under the trigger guard, requiring an adjustment of the grip to re-position the trigger finger so it can press the trigger and move the other three fingers under the trigger guard.

 My advice is to get the proper shooting grip immediately (if possible), whether picking the gun up off of a bench, drawing from a holster, taking it off of a display rack, etc. Every time I handle one of my pistols, whether I’m loading a mag, unloading the gun, drawing from a holster, just admiring it, etc., I use my strong-hand shooting grip —